chauvinSimon/tri_stats/README.md

 - :bicyclist: There is **less than 1km/h difference** between the 20k and 40k bike.
 - :runner: The 10k run requires **7s/km more** than the 5k.

-The next section analyses the time differences between **women and men**.
+The next section analyses the time differences between **women's and men's** performance.

 ---